juand-r/EMNLP-2019/README.md

 # EMNLP 2019

-This contains a selection of (a little over) 200 papers from EMNLP 2019.
+This contains a selection of papers from EMNLP 2019.
 The ":boom:" symbol indicates papers that I particularly liked or that I found interesting for one reason or another.

 Note: there are papers on neural-rule/logic/template hybrids spread throughout.